-Fringe Fun: 10 reasons to visit Edinburgh Fringe Festival with kids
+Fringe Fun: 10 reasons Edinburgh Festival is great for kids

 With the summer holidays drawing to a close soon, we decided to pack our bags and arrange one last trip to visit Edinburgh’s Fringe Festival.
 Luckily for us parents over the last few years there’s been a huge increase in family friendly events and acts.
 In fact, we found there are over 150 children’s shows taking place throughout August.
 Whether you’re curious about visiting now or in the future, here’s why we think The Fringe is a must visit for the whole family!